bitovi/mock-jsonapi/README.md

 ## Goals

 1. Easily generate a mock JSONAPI that handles relationships, filtering, sorting, etc
 2. Make it easy to work with backend teams.
+(Generate OpenAPI)
 3. Allow customization
 4. Work with typescript